 Frequency – every day.
-Manna was provided six days, and on that sixth day they were to gather double to have enough to get them through the Sabbath (verses 5, 22-24).
-If they didn’t follow those specific instructions they went hungry (verses 25-29).
+Manna was provided six days, and on that sixth day, they were to gather double to have enough to get them through the Sabbath (vv.
+5, 22-24).
+If they didn’t follow those specific instructions they went hungry (vv.
+25-29).

-Purpose – God was testing them to see if they would regularly obey His instructions, and to teach them dependance on Him.
+Purpose – God was testing them to see if they would regularly obey His instructions, and to teach them dependence on Him.